mixpanel/docs/pages/docs/data-governance/data-views-and-classification.md

-# Data Views & Classification
+# Data Views & Classification: Filter team access to your data within a project

 ## Data Views Overview